Revvilo/Journeymap-Grid-Creator/README.md

 # Journeymap Grid Creator
-A quick script I whipped up to make a grid from a bottom-left starting waypoint
+A quick script I whipped up to make a grid from a top-left starting waypoint
 *keyword "whipped" up ;P - alot of stuff will probably break it, most notably negative offsets to flip the grid's location relative to the source point - completely untested.*

 ## Usage